 Three Top-10 Finishes for Men's Track & Field on Day Two of Meyo Invite

-Shean Conlon joined the University of Michigan men's and women's track and field staff in September 2010 and is in his sixth season working with the Wolverine pole vaulters.
+Shean Conlon joined the University of Michigan men's and women's track and field staff in September 2010 and recently completed his sixth season working with the Wolverine pole vaulters.

 Throughout his eight years of men's and women's collegiate pole vaulting experience, he has developed seven school record holders, 14 all-conference performers and three conference champions.

 In six seasons at Michigan, he has directed six athletes to 15 scoring performances at the Big Ten Championships, including one Big Ten champion.
 He has also produced eight NCAA East Preliminary qualifiers, one five-time All-American and a multi-school record holder.